askerlee/segtran/README.md

 *Arguments:*

---net: which type of model to use.
+`--net`: which type of model to use.
 Currently three 3D segmentation models can be chosen from. `unet`: 3D U-Net. `vnet`: V-Net. `segtran`: Squeeze-and-Expansion transformer for segmentation.

---bb: A commonly used 3D backbone is `i3d` (default).
+`--bb`: the type of CNN backbone.
+A commonly used 3D backbone is `i3d` (default).

 `--attractors`: the number of attractors in the Squeezed Attention Block.